GoAbroad

 Wildlife Conservation in Kenya

-Volunteer in this wildlife conservation program in Nakuru, Kenya, and assist with activities like ecological monitoring, conducting censuses, tracking wildlife, and collaring.
+Volunteering as a part of our wildlife conservation program in Nakuru, Kenya, gives you the opportunity to assist with activities like ecological monitoring, conducting censuses, tracking wildlife, and collaring.
 Throughout your work at the conservation site, you will be accompanied by a wildlife specialist who will guide you through your schedule and provide training.
 Projects - Rothschild Giraffe Tracking and Ecological Monitoring: Join the conservation team in tracking the endangered Rothschild giraffes.
 Contribute to ongoing research by collecting data on their behavior and habitat, helping to ensure their survival. - Removal of Invasive Plant Species - DC Pulse Electric Perimeter Wall Inspection - Nurturing Tree Seedlings and Assisting Local Women at the Dundori Tree Nursery Located in the Great Rift Valley region, Nakuru is the fourth-largest urban area in Kenya, with a population of over 500,000.
 The city is known for its beautiful natural scenery, including Lake Nakuru National Park, which is home to various wildlife such as giraffes, zebras, and rhinos.

 See All 2 Programs